cjthomas-opensource/julia-vector/README.md

 connected and which are disconnected).

 As you iterate the generator equation, the edge of the fractal gets more and more detailed and convoluted.
-This makes them a great stress-test for CNC engraving and cutting machines.

-The purpose of this script is to generate vector graphics that can be imported into CAM software and converted into drawings and/or toolpaths.
-I considered exporting to the DXF drawing format directly, but SVG had far fewer headaches (and can be viewed in a web browser).

-## Script Documentation
+### Script Documentation

 <!-- NOTE - We have to copypasta this, since GitHub has no embed feature. -->
 ```